Do you know stillness?

 Stillness, the last frontier

-For the last ten days I’ve been in Alaska working for a client on a writing project.
+For the last ten days, I’ve been in Alaska working on a writing project.
 The hotel I’ve been living in is on the shore of Lake Hood, home to the busiest seaplane airport in the Northern Hemisphere.
 Alaska’s slogan is ‘the last frontier.’
 It reminds me of the Star Trek series is a strange way.